FH-Inway/d365fo.tools.wikirepo/How-To-Install-Nuget.md

 Please visit the [Import d365fo.tools module](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-Import-Module) tutorial to see the different ways you can load the d365fo.module into a PowerShell session.

 ## **Install latest nuget.exe**
-Installation of the latest nuget is done with the `Invoke-D365InstallNuget` cmdlet.
+Installation of the latest NuGet is done with the `Invoke-D365InstallNuget` cmdlet.
 Using this command will also update the internal path inside the module pointing to the nuget.exe.
 Type the following command:

 ```
 Invoke-D365InstallNuget